Josh Barnett: Return to the UFC

-Departure from Ultimate Fighting Championship
+Departure from the UFC

 On June 20, 2018, Barnett was granted his request to be released from UFC, claiming he does not trust the United States Anti-Doping Agency.

 Bellator MMA

 On April 1, 2019, it was revealed that Barnett signed a multi-fight contract with Bellator MMA.
-Barnett was expected to make his promotional debut against Ronny Markes on December 20, 2019 at Bellator's Salute the Troops event in Honolulu, Hawaii, but was deemed unable to compete due to severe illness on the night of the event.
+Barnett was expected to make his promotional debut against Ronny Markes on December 20, 2019, at Bellator's Salute the Troops event in Honolulu, Hawaii, but was deemed unable to compete due to severe illness on the night of the event.
 The bout was rescheduled for Bellator 241 on March 13, 2020, but Barnett failed medical tests and was replaced by Matt Mitrione.